King Lindworm: Sweden

 Folklorist Andrew Lang translated and published a Swedish variant in his Pink Fairy Book with the title King Lindorm.
 The first part of story follows the tale type very closely, with the birth of the serpent boy and the marriage with the human maiden.
 In the second part of the story, the (now human) King Lindorm goes to war and leaves his expecting wife in her stepmother's care.
 His wife gives birth to twin boys, but the evil stepmother writes to her stepson-in-law that the queen gave birth to whelps.
 A faithful servant of King Lindorm hides the queen and her sons in the castle, but she moves out to a hut in the forest where a man named Peter lives.
 By living with him, the queen discovers Peter made a pact with "The Evil One" and is supposed to meet him in a dense forest.
 The queen decides to rescue his contract with the help of three nuts that sprouted on her mother's grave.
 The tale was originally collected by Eva Wigström (sv), from Landskrona.

 Eva Wigstrom collected another variant from Landskrona with the title Kung Lindorm och Kung Trana ("King Lindworm and King Trana"): a prince is cursed by his stepmother to be a man by day and lindworm by night.
 Whenever he married, he killed the bride on the wedding night.
 The princess from a neighbouring kingdom falls in love with the prince, but is afraid of her fate in case she marries him.
 Her father advises her to marry him anyway, but to wear three layers of linen clothing, and to remove each one as the lindworm sheds a layer of his skin each time.
 The plot works and she breaks the curse.
-She has a son while her husband is at war, but his stepmother writes him that she gave birth to a puppie.
+She has a son while her husband is at war, but his stepmother writes him that she gave birth to a puppy.
 She is expelled from the castle with her son and wanders about until they reach another castle in the woods.
-She takes refuge in the castle and see three birds alighting in a room and becoming human.
+She takes refuge in the castle and sees three birds alighting in a room and becoming human.
 They are princes, cursed by a witch to be birds by day and human at night.
 Their only salvation is if a woman comes to the castle and weave three shirts for them.
 The exiled queen comes out of hiding and offer her help.
 She disenchants the three men and marries the youngest of them, named King Trana.
 At the end of the tale, the queen has to make a choice between the King Lindworm and her new husband, King Trana.

 Clara Stroebe published a variant from Södermanland, titled The Girl and the Snake.
 Stroebe compared it to the Danish "King Dragon".

 Olrik also reported Swedish variants from Scania: one collected by Eva Wigström in West Scania, and another from South Scania, collected by Nicolovius.